Nathalia Ramos

-Nathalia Norah Ramos Cohen (born July 3, 1992) is an American actress.
+Nathalia Norah Ramos Cohen (born July 3, 1992) is an American former actress.
 She is known for her portrayals of Yasmin in the 2007 film Bratz, Jill in the 2013 film The Damned, and lead character Nina Martin in the first two seasons of the 2011 Nickelodeon television series House of Anubis.

-Early and personal life
+Early life

 Ramos was born in Madrid, Spain.
+She is Jewish, as is her mother.

-Her mother is from Australia and her father is Juan Carlos Ramos Vaquero, known by his stage name, "Iván", a Spanish pop singer.
-She moved to Melbourne, Australia at age two, then relocated to Miami when she was four, and grew up there.
+Ramos moved to Melbourne, Australia at age two, then relocated to Miami when she was four, and grew up there.
 Ramos attended North Beach Elementary, Nautilus Middle School in Miami Beach and briefly attended Miami Beach Senior High during her freshman year.
 She then moved to Los Angeles and graduated from Beverly Hills High School and attended and graduated from the University of Southern California with a degree in political science with a concentration in South East Asian politics in 2018.
-She is Jewish, as is her mother.